This article is about a distinction we often tend to overlook: the difference between ‘place’ and ‘site’.

 [7] Ibid., 183-86.

-[8] While I consider place the most complete structure that we can imagine, a structure which is the emergence of interplaying physicochemical, biological (hence ecological), sociocultural, and symbolic processes, Neutra is primarily focused on the integration of physical and biological processes with a special focus on the individual human experience.
-Of course, that difference is the result of the different zeitgeist, but the working principle behind Neutra’s approach – the integration of different orders of processes – is similar.
-This important working principle is the reason why Neutra’s work is still relevant today, containing more or less explicit reference to ecological and sociocultural questions which, nowadays, are so relevant in any architectural discourse.
-A danger I see in today’s approaches by architects and planners is the focus on environmental or social questions forgetting Neutra’s important teaching: the interplay of the naturalistic aspect of a territory – place or site – with men’s psychology and physiology.
-The difficult role of architecture today is to integrate past experiences and teachings with new constraints dictated by entangled environmental, social and economic questions.
+[8] While I consider place the most complete structure that we can imagine, a structure which is the emergence of interplaying physicochemical, biological (hence ecological), sociocultural, and symbolic processes, Neutra is primarily focused on integrating physical and biological processes, with a particular emphasis on individual human experience.
+While the difference is undoubtedly due to the distinct zeitgeist, the underlying working principle of Neutra’s approach – integrating different orders of processes – remains similar.
+This crucial working principle explains why Neutra’s work remains relevant today, as it implicitly or explicitly addresses ecological and sociocultural concerns that are highly relevant in contemporary architectural discourse.
+I see a danger in today’s approaches by architects and planners: we often focus on environmental or social questions, neglecting Neutra’s crucial teaching about the interplay between a territory’s naturalistic aspect and human psychology and physiology.
+The difficult task of architecture today is to integrate past experiences and teachings with new constraints dictated by entangled environmental, social, and economic questions.

 [9] Richard, Neutra, Mystery and Realities of the Site (New York: Morgan & Morgan Publishers, 1951), 9.